 With limited continuing education available on pediatric feeding disorder, access to training is valuable.
 The Feeding Matters team is constantly working with its partners and community members to help expand our list of workshops, conferences, and webinars.
 If you know of an applicable course that is not currently listed, please direct the appropriate person to our submission form.

-Presented by Praveen Goday, MD, CNSC, FAAP, Mary Beth Feuling, MS, RD, CSP, CD, Colleen Taylor Lukens, PhD, Amy Delaney, PhD, CCC-SLP
+Presented by Amy Delaney, PhD, CCC-SLP; Praveen Goday, MD, CNSC, FAAP; and Colleen Taylor Lukens, PhD, Mary Beth Feuling, MS, RD, CSP, CD

-This workshop reviews the sensory properties of food and examine how to carefully grade the sensory challenges in food presentations to help children progress through developmental mealtime transitions and make mealtimes more enjoyable for both children and parents.
+Food is sensory and the sensory aspects of food help children know if food is safe or enjoyable for them to eat or try.
+We will take a careful look at each of the sensory properties of food and look at how we can carefully grade the sensory challenges in our food presentations to help children progress through developmental mealtime transitions and make mealtimes be more enjoyable for children and parents.